-Finally, associate the name of this context with the object reference of the \max context on host B:
+Finally, associate the name of this context with the object reference of the marketing context on host B:

-''' putncns -h A company.marketing -f marketing.ior putncns -h A company.marketing -f marketing.ior '''
+putnens -h A company.marketing -f marketing.ior

 Load Balancing with OrbixNames Using C++

 Load balancing is a crucial requirement for many distributed applications.
 This chapter describes the powerful, but easy-to-use OrbixNames approach to load balancing in CORBA applications.